-This year's Cycle for Sight ride, which took place on Saturday, March 12th at the Princeton Club West and the Nat and SERF on the UW-Madison campus, raised just under $34,000 for vision research at the McPherson Eye Research Institute.
+This year's Cycle for Sight ride, which took place on Saturday, March 12th at the Princeton Club West and the Nat and SERF on the UW-Madison campus, raised more than $34,000 for vision research at the McPherson Eye Research Institute.
 Our annual indoor cycling fundraiser was a great opportunity to meet and ride with others in the community vested in the fight against blindness.

 Last year's top fundraising team, Kenzi's Team, was once again the first place team, raising $6350.
 Kenzi's Team had participating riders as far away as Kuala Lumpur.
 The Blind Take Off team came in second, with $5265 raised; they were followed by the Retinal Research Allstars, with $3230.
 Two dozen other teams participated, with many of them raising over $500 per team.
 You can find a list of all participating teams on our registration page.

 We're very grateful for the support of all our participants and donors, and hope that everyone enjoyed the ride!

 Chip & Christy Kaufman, captains of the Cycle for Sight team Out of Sight, are the winning bidders on both a football signed by UW Badgers football coach Paul Chryst and a basketball signed by UW Badgers basketball coach Greg Gard.
 For $150 each, the Kaufmans have continued their outstanding participation in Cycle for Sight, and gained two great pieces of UW-Madison memorabilia.
 The McPherson ERI is grateful for their support.

 Christy and Chip Kaufman ride in Cycle for Sight.
 Chip has a degenerative vision condition, and Christy rides for Chip: